 Hello, Graphics Fairy friends, Diana from Dreams Factory here, it’s so nice to see you again!
-First of all let me wish you many blessings for the new year … and tons of new DIY creative projects! 🙂 I hope 2021 is treating you well so far, today we are kickstarting the year with a chic and lovely DIY project – it’s a DIY French Wood Burning Cutting Board!
+First of all let me wish you many blessings for the new year … and tons of new DIY creative projects! 🙂 I hope the new year is treating you well so far, today we are kickstarting the year with a chic and lovely DIY project – it’s a DIY French Wood Burning Cutting Board!
 We could easily categorize this project as a unique image transfer technique, one that can be used to embellish different wooden objects around your home.

 You can use for this project any old wood cutting board that you have around, you can buy a new one that you like or, if you are feeling adventurous, you can even cut your own cutting board!
 The cutting board of your dreams! 🙂 We did the latter, Mr. Dreamy helped me again with the technicalities of cutting a round wooden board from a piece of beechwood.
 Just keep in mind that you need untreated, unstained and unpainted wood for the next steps to work properly.

 I gifted myself a wood burning tool last year, so this was my first project using this nifty tool.
 I did a few tests on a scrap piece of wood first, just to see how it works and I decided to just go for this project … and see what happens!
 I was in LOVE! 🙂 And even though the results were not perfect, the final burnt image looked truly beautiful, with all those small imperfections!
 I’m sure this would make THE perfect gift for anyone who loves everything DIY and handmade, especially one like this, with a French flair!

 I created a lovely printable for you, in different sizes, you can choose the size that fits best to your needs.
 I went with this gorgeous “Cacao Payraud” French graphic because it’s one of my all time favorites and let’s be honest, this beauty looks stunning on just about anything! 🙂